Search: 3725 results

 After this, he and the men who were with him ate a meal and stayed there overnight.
 When they got up in the morning, he said, "Let me leave now so I can return to my master."

-And her brother and her mother said, Let the damsel abide with us a few days, at the least ten; after that she shall go.
+And her brother and her mother said, Let the maiden abide with us some days, or say ten; after that she shall go.

 And Rebekah and her young women arise, and ride on the camels, and go after the man; and the servant taketh Rebekah and goeth.